James Koh: Early career

-In 1969, Koh began his career in the economic planning unit of the Ministry of Finance, and his supervisors were Ngiam Tong Dow and Bernard Chen Tian Lap.
+In 1969, Koh began his career in the economic planning unit of the Ministry of Finance, and his supervisors were Ngiam Tong Dow and Bernard Chen.
 Shortly after, Koh was promoted to head the manpower planning unit of the ministry, looking into the training programmes required for Singaporean workers to upgrade their skills.
 In 1971, Koh was promoted once again, becoming the assistant director of the economic planning unit.

 Upon his return to Singapore in 1974, Koh continued to work in the economic planning unit, overseeing economic plans and policies.
 Soon after, Koh was transferred to the Ministry of National Development (MND), serving as its principal assistant secretary.
 Koh was involved in projects such as the resettlement of farmers located in Lim Chu Kang and Punggol, and the construction of Benjamin Sheares Bridge.
 In 1977, Koh returned to the economic planning unit, and concurrently served as the deputy secretary in the Prime Minister's Office.